dmx-systems/dmx-platform/README.md

 2. Delete the `deepamehta-db` folder.
 3. Start DeepaMehta.

-Caution: you will loose all your data.
+Caution: you will loose all your DeepaMehta content.

 Uninstall DeepaMehta
 --------------------

 1. Stop DeepaMehta.
-2. Delete the entire `deepamehta-4.4.3` folder.
+2. Delete the entire `deepamehta-4.5` folder.

-This removes DeepaMehta completely from your computer, including all your data.
+This removes DeepaMehta completely from your computer, including all your DeepaMehta content.

 Build DeepaMehta from Source